Santiago K. Garcia

 Brandon's skillsets allow him to provide strategic guidance on Grind to Fly's projects, budget, and long-term objectives.
 He is solely responsible for coordinating research opportunities, communicating with clients, conducting outreach and maximizing mission effectiveness.
 Additionally, Brandon facilitates the annual Grind to Fly Scholarship.

 Brandon received his Bachelor of Science Degree in Microbiology and Cell Science, with a minor in Business Administration from the University of Florida and is currently studying medicine at the University of Central Florida.

 When Brandon isn’t working out, studying, or helping others, he can be found drawing, traveling, tutoring or finding the next best bite to eat.

 Tyler O. Riley

-A Fitness Enthusiast and Prospective Medical Student, Tyler utilizes several training modalities to oversee all aspects of Grind to Fly's physical fitness and performance optimization.
+A Fitness Enthusiast and Medical Student, Tyler utilizes several training modalities to oversee all aspects of Grind to Fly's physical fitness and performance optimization.
 He aims to educate and train others on proper motor patterns including core stabilization, injury prevention, and range of motion prioritization.

-Tyler officially joined the Grind to Fly team in October of 2020.
-Tyler uses his experience in functional fitness to provide practical information on strength development and injury prevention.
+Tyler joined the Grind to Fly team in October of 2020.
+He uses his experience in functional fitness to provide practical information on strength development and injury prevention.
 Tyler served as an initial evaluator for The Grind to Fly System: An Introduction to Elite Aviation Fitness, and directly contributed to the 23d Fighter Group Pre-Flight Manual for Human Performance by creating the physical warm-up routine.

 When Tyler isn't in the gym or working as a medical scribe, he can be found reading, woodworking, or at the beach.